 - A Global Learning Experience

-These requirements may be appropriately prorated for transfer students or students who join the program after their first semester at Dominican.
+Honors unit requirements may be prorated for transfer students or students who join the program after their first semester at Dominican.